pitkley/dfw/README.md

   * [`slog`][crates-slog], for structured logging

-    Disregarding the obvious hair-pulling moments regarding ownership, borrowing and lifetimes, my experience with Rust, and its brillant eco-system has been an absolute pleasure.
+    Disregarding the obvious hair-pulling moments regarding ownership, borrowing and lifetimes, my experience with Rust and its brillant eco-system has been an absolute pleasure.

 ## License